KomodoHQ/komodo-operations-handbook/our-tools-and-tech.md

  - GIT browser - such as [SourceTree](https://www.sourcetreeapp.com/)
  - Dev Environment Tools - such as [Docker For Mac](https://docs.docker.com/docker-for-mac/install/), [Vagrant](https://www.vagrantup.com/), [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

 >The above list is far from exhaustive, but is more an indication of what is sensible.
 Apps like [Spotify](https://www.spotify.com/uk/) are also fine.
+None of the above are _required_, simply suggestions.

 **As outlined in the [Security Policy](#security-policy) - please exercise reasonable due diggilence when installing software on your Mac.**